The Velvet Underground

 • Seven Ages of Rock | White Light, White Heat | Art Rock 1966-1980 (BBC) [13:03 → 13:12]

-This report including the earliest known footage of the Velvet Underground is released in its entirety (6:04) on DVD in February 2014 with pre-ordered copies of Boo-Hooray's Piero Heliczer & The Dead Language Press.
+This report which includes the earliest known footage of the Velvet Underground was released in its entirety (6:04) on DVD in February 2014 with pre-ordered copies of Boo-Hooray's Piero Heliczer & The Dead Language Press.

 January 30, 1966